 Microwave Asparagus: Place spears in a single layer in a glass microwave-safe plate.
 Cover loosely with plastic wrap.
 Microwave on high for 3-4 minutes, depending on thickness of asparagus.

-- 1 bunch fresh asparagus, tough ends trimmed cooked as you prefer-roast, steam, microwave or boil,
+- 1 bunch fresh asparagus (trimmed and cooked as you prefer-roast, steam, microwave or boil,)

 - 3 egg yolks